• Ginsan

 Most Sharpenable Among Stainless Knives

-With a hardness of around HRC 60, similar to carbon-based Japanese knives, Ginsan mitigates the typical difficulty of sharpening associated with stainless steel.
-It is relatively easy to handle even for beginners.
+With a hardness of around HRC 60, similar to carbon-based Japanese knives, Ginsan mitigates the typical difficulty of sharpening associated with stainless steel, making it relatively easy to handle even for beginners.

 • Yanagiba made from Ginsan